BFarkascode/STM32_SCREEN_LTDC_DCMI_OV7670/README.md

 As mentioned above, we have the DMA TC triggering more than necessary.

 We also have another bug where the PWDN of the camera must be manually reset after init.
-I am not sure, what this bug is about, I have tried to put a timeout on it, but, unless we do the reset manually, it doesn’t seem to work.
-I don’t know if this is a CMOS level problem (CMOS pins should be pulled LOW when not used, something my adaptor board doesn’t do right now) or could be a timing problem (where the reset has to occur at a certain point in the execution).
+Technically, the DCMI frame received trigger will refuse to activate until we do this reset.
+I am not sure, what this bug is about, I have tried to put a timeout on it PWDN GPIO to reset the camera automatically, but, unless we do the reset manually, it doesn’t seem to work.
+I don’t know if this is a CMOS level problem (CMOS pins should be pulled LOW when not used, something my adaptor board doesn’t do right now) or could be a timing problem (where the reset has to occur at a certain point in the execution) or both.
+I am leaning towards both.
+At any rate, this bug, for better or worse, must be bypassed manually.

 Lastly, noise is getting even greater of an issue here due to the increased speed.
 Without an adapter board, this project did not work for me whatsoever.

 ## User guide
 I have left the 10 fps SPI+DMA version in the code behind #ifdef markers.
 It works without any extra user attention.